Individual - Income determinationLast reviewed - 22 February 2023

 Capital gains derived from the transfer of shares and other participations in collective investment funds are liable to PIT at a 15% tax rate.
 A tax exemption is applicable for these securities to the extent they have been issued in an IPO or they have been traded in stock markets under the jurisdiction of the Argentine Security Exchange Commission (Comisión Nacional de Valores).

 The transfer of Argentine shares, bonds, and quotas by non-residents is exempted from capital gain taxes in Argentina to the extent they reside or the funds derive from cooperative jurisdictions for Argentine tax purposes.
-To the extent the exemption is not applicable, non-residents are subject to the above 5% or 15% capital gain taxes calculated by applying the corresponding tax rate on a presumed gross margin of 90% (effective tax rate: 4.5% or 13.5%) or on the actual gain.
+To the extent the exemption is not applicable, non-residents are subject to 15% capital gain taxes calculated by applying the corresponding tax rate on a presumed gross margin of 90% (effective tax rate: 4.5% or 13.5%) or on the actual gain.

 Transfer of real property by Argentine individuals is subject to a 15% capital gains tax calculated on the actual gain.
 The transfer of real property will only be subject to tax if said assets have been acquired after 1 January 2018.